CBS In Talks For Trump Interview Right Before Super Bowl

 — Donald J. Trump (@realDonaldTrump) January 10, 2019

-Trump’s last Superbowl pregame interview aired on Fox in 2017 and he sat down with Bill O’Reilly, who was fired from the network later that year because of sexual harassment allegations.
+Trump’s last Super Bowl pregame interview aired on Fox in 2017 and he sat down with Bill O’Reilly, who was fired from the network later that year because of sexual harassment allegations.